Payum/Payum/docs/symfony/iso4217-or-currency-details.md

-# ISO4217 or Currency Details.
+# Payum Bundle.
+ISO4217 or Currency Details.

 Payum provides ability to get currency details listed in [ISO4217](http://en.wikipedia.org/wiki/ISO_4217) specification.
 To get this information you have to execute a GetCurrency request with a currency code.